Honors and Awards

 Awards are ranked as Honor Award, Merit Award, and Honorable Mention (in order of importance).
 The jury decides the number of awards to be presented.
-Certificates are presented to award winners, and their projects are featured at the annual Architecture Awards Banquet.
+Certificates are presented to award winners, and their projects are featured at the annual Architecture Awards Celebration.

 Distinguished Citizen Award